Bennykillua/Hashnode/first-postt.md

 title: Sharing Accounts Through Cookies
 subtitle: Share your account online without revealing your password
 slug: share-your-cookies
-tags: general programming, web development, tutorial, productivity
+tags: general-programming, web development, tutorial, productivity
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1658652857966/hoVk-R7Mg.png?auto=compress
 domain: benny.hashnode.dev/
 ---

-// add the - to publish
 # What are Cookies?
 Cookies are small text files with data used to personalize, save, and remember certain information about the user and their session.
 Different cookie types are used for various purposes.
 However, we'll focus on session cookies today because they save information like your username and password and are used to streamline your web experience.